 Experts in both youth sports and child development agree: Kids are not ready for competition until they are at least 8 years old.
 Before that, they just can't handle the stresses of winning, losing, and being measured and scored on their performance.
 At this age, sports should be about physical activity, having fun, learning new skills, and laying the groundwork for good sportsmanship.

-Not all children will be ready for competitive teams once they turn 8.
-For many, it's not until about age 10 that they can grasp some of the nuances inherent in competition.
+That doesn't mean that all kids will be ready for competitive teams once they turn 8.
+For many of them, it's not until about age 10 that they can grasp some of the nuances inherent in competition.
 It's hard to learn that sometimes, you lose even when you try your best.

 Developmentally, kids playing competitively need to have sufficient self-discipline and a good attention span.
 They need to be mature enough to listen to and respect the coach, as well as the standards of group instruction.
 If your child is super-passionate about soccer, but doesn't have the patience to perform practice drills over and over, she may not be ready to join a competitive team.